MeltwaterArchive/storyplayer/modules/file/usingFile.md

 _usingFile()_ allows you to remove files from the computer that Storyplayer is running on.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\FileActions_.
+The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\UsingFile_.

 ## Behaviour And Return Codes